BIOGRAPHY

 Margaret was a co-chair for the Year of Chicago Music 2020-21 initiative sponsored by DCASE and in January 2020, she was appointed to the City of Chicago Cultural Council.

-Margaret is a member of the Goldin Institute Chicago Peace Fellows, an international group dedicated to community activism to under-served communities and The Chicago Jazz Festival Planning Committee.
+Margaret is a member of the Goldin Institute Chicago Peace Fellows, an international group dedicated to community activism and service to under-served communities.

-In April 2024, Margaret will release her fourth recording, an EP tribute to the great Afro-British vocalist/composer, Dam Cleo Laine.
+In 2024, Margaret will release her fourth recording, an EP tribute to the great Afro-British vocalist/composer, Dame Cleo Laine.
 Stay Tuned!